Mining & Metals

 Metal Price Analytics (MPA) was formed in 2015.
 BME has a 25% stake.
 Adam Sotowicz (former Mathematical Modelling and I.T.
 Manager of BME and its then subsidiary BME Price Models) owns the controlling 75% stake in MPA.

-In early 2023, MPA developed a price model for chrome (ore) concentrates, for use with SwapX of South Africa, the global chrome ore trading platform.
+In early 2023, MPA developed a price model for chrome (ore) concentrates.
 The chrome concentrate price has strong inverse correlation with port stocks, and combined with other price drivers gives excellent modelling results.
 The close price relationship with stocks allows the impact on prices of supply-demand differences to be quantified, for forecasting and risk appraisal.

 MPA has also a great deal of background in price and forward spread modeling for LME metals.
 Price drivers used are LME stocks, the global industrial production (IP) growth rate and alternative currency drivers: the US dollar index and the USD : CNY exchange rate.